tenta-browser/chromium-crosswalk/net/docs/crash-course-in-net-internals.md

 * URL_REQUEST:  This corresponds to the URLRequest object.
-It includes events from all the URLRequestJobs, HttpCache::Transactions, NetworkTransactions, HttpStreamFactoryImpl::Requests, HttpStream implementations, and HttpStreamParsers used to service a response.
+It includes events from all the URLRequestJobs, HttpCache::Transactions, NetworkTransactions, HttpStreamRequests, HttpStream implementations, and HttpStreamParsers used to service a response.
 If the URL_REQUEST follows HTTP redirects, it will include each redirect.
 This is a lot of stuff, but generally only one object is doing work at a time.
 This event source includes the full URL and generally includes the request / response headers (except when the cache handles the response).

-* HTTP_STREAM_JOB:  This corresponds to HttpStreamFactoryImpl::Job (note that
+* HTTP_STREAM_JOB:  This corresponds to HttpStreamFactory::Job (note that one
-one Request can have multiple Jobs).
+  Request can have multiple Jobs).
 It also includes its proxy and DNS lookups.
   HTTP_STREAM_JOB log events are separate from URL_REQUEST because two stream jobs may be created and races against each other, in some cases -- one for QUIC, and one for HTTP.

     One of the final events of this source, before the HTTP_STREAM_JOB_BOUND_TO_REQUEST event, indicates how an HttpStream was